mlvl42/unit_test_nm_otool/README.md

 This small python3 scripts allows you to check for differences between your implementation of the utilities `nm` and `otool`

-*Do not use this script to determine a student's grade* without discussing with him, it may contain errors and he might not have handled some tricky cases.
+**Do not use this script to determine a student's grade** without discussing with him, it may contain errors and he might not have handled some tricky cases.
+Moreover this script doesn't test every behviours (like launching `nm` without any parameter), passing every tests doesn't mean you'll get a good grade.
+Consider yourslef warned.

 # Install